 Keeping a practice record is optional, and we are not going to set any expectations of how often you write in it, or how much you need to write.
 However, keeping a practice record is a very powerful learning tool.

 The reflections you gather will make you more aware of your progress towards cultivating a more mindful life, and the achievements you should be proud of.

 The ADEPT model for behaviour change

-Go to See also for an article by Craig that provides an overview of the ADEPT (Attention, Decision, Effort, Perseverance and Tolerance) at changing a habit.
-This is a model for behaviour change, a useful way for thinking about how you can make the changes you want to make in your life.
+In the Downloads section, Craig has included a PDF that provides an overview of how to be ADEPT (Attention, Decision, Effort, Perseverance and Tolerance) at changing a habit.
+This is a model for behaviour change, and a useful way for thinking about how you can make the changes you want to make in your life.

 Five tips for maintaining a mindfulness practice over time

 Also consider watching a Mindful Moment from Craig and Richard, where they share five tips for maintaining a mindfulness practise over time.
 We hope you find it useful!

 © Monash University 2020.
 CRICOS No. 00008C